Updated Feb 19, 2026

 "Adalo is an intuitive and powerful app builder that requires absolutely zero coding or technical experience to create and publish an app on the App Store." - The Adalo Team

 With over 650 million weekly visitors to the Apple App Store, the opportunity to connect with a massive audience is within your reach.
-After launch, it’s wise to allocate 15–20% of your initial development budget for updates and maintenance.
+After launch, it's wise to allocate 15–20% of your initial development budget for updates and maintenance.
 This ensures your app stays competitive and adapts to user feedback.
-Thanks to Adalo’s streamlined tools and practical guidance, you’ll be well-equipped to navigate the submission process and bring your app to life.
+With over 3 million apps created on the platform and streamlined tools for publishing, you'll be well-equipped to navigate the submission process and bring your app to life.

 Related Blog Posts